athomasq/athomasq.github.io/categories/investing/portfolio-statistics-2024.md

 ### Breakdowns

-Here are some ways to break down my portfolio:
+Here are some other ways to break down my portfolio:

 * Geography: 14 Canada, 14 global
 * Work style: 18 in-person, 10 remote